Service and logos

 Nevertheless, the Green Electricity certification also looks at aspects concerning the supplier.
 For example, the Grüner Strom-Label will not be granted to any company that is still directly involved in a coal-fired power plant on the cut-off date of 1.1.2027, i.e. operates a coal-fired power plant itself or is involved in an operating company with share capital/share capital.
 Participation in nuclear power plants is also an exclusion criterion.

-Among them are several nationwide providers as well as local and regional energy suppliers.
-In our tariff portal of the environmental associations for switching energy providers.
-You will find all tariffs and can easily switch to a real green electricity tariff with a Grüner Strom-Label.
+In our Tariff portal of the environmental associations "vergleich-dich-gruen" You will find all tariffs and can easily switch to a real green electricity tariff with a Grüner Strom-Label.

 Green Electricity

-The numerous green power products available on the energy market differ significantly from one another.
+The numerous green electricity tariffsavailable on the energy market differ significantly from one another.

-In addition, the decisive point in a green electricity tariff is whether or not the consumers provide an additional environmental benefit with their purchase decision.
-An additional environmental benefit arises when the purchase of green electricity promotes the nature-friendly expansion of renewable energies.
-However, this is not the case with many green electricity offers.
+The crucial point with a green electricity tariff is whether consumers are choosing a green electricity tariff with their purchase decision. . . environmentally compatible expansion of renewable energies is subsidized.
+This is not the case with many green electricity offers.

 Green electricity tariffs for private customers require an investment of at least 0.5 cents per kilowatt hour.
 Many energy providers also invest more than 0.5 cents per kilowatt hour.

-For commercial customers, the subsidy is lower due to the higher consumption values: it ranges from 0.1 cents to 0.4 cents per kilowatt hour.
+For trade customers, the Subsidy contribution are lower due to the higher consumption values: they range from 0.1 cents to 0.4 cents per kilowatt hour.

 Yes.
 Green electricity tariffs do not necessarily have to bear a label.
 Certification by the Grüner Strom-Label or other seals of approval is voluntary.
 There are electricity providers who do not have their tariffs independently verified at all.
 Here, consumers must decide for themselves how credible the offer is.